News From 2025:

 Hopefully everyone likes this year's schedule.
 As in previous years I try to change things around enough to keep the season interesting, but at the same time provide some continuity in terms of venues.
-Although I felt that adding another road course (Willow Springs) was important, I really enjoyed racing at the big Autódromo Ciudad de Rafaela oval and there is a good chance that venue will return in future seasons.
+Rockingham was a staple of the SSRA for many years and I feel the series' return to the track will provide both fun and challenging racing like it did in years past.
+Much like how the Carolina Clash rotates tracks every season, I also try to do the same thing with the late December road course date.
+While Willow Springs was an extremely technical and challenging track, sometimes to a fault, Firebird has a much higher fun factor in my opinion and reminds me a bit of Long Beach, so hopefully everyone will enjoy that race.
 I also feel that a 9 race schedule seems to be working.
 There are enough races that luck usually won't play a huge part in championship but at the same time not so many races that the season drags on.

-In closing I want to thank everybody that competed in the SSRA N3OCS during the 2024 season, as well as everybody that has provided N3 content that makes running the league possible.
-As I am very busy during the later spring and summer months, I will be posting few or no news updates during the off-season, but rest assured the website will be updated in late October in time for season opening Carolina Clash at Hickory!
-However, if you have any questions or need any help with anything SSRA related or even N3 or NL related in general please email me at ssra_racing@live.com or message me (Gregg.Rauscher) on Facebook.
-Enjoy the off-season and see everybody at Hickory on November 3rd!
+In closing I want to thank everybody that competed in the SSRA N3OCS during the 2025 season, as well as everybody that has provided N3 content that makes running the league possible.
+Just like in previous years, I am usually very busy during the later spring and summer months, so I probably won't be posting many news updates during the off-season (if any at all), but rest assured the website will be updated in late October in time for season opening Carolina Clash at Rockingham!
+However, in the meantime if you have any questions or need any help with anything SSRA related or even N3 or NL related in general, please email me at ssra_racing@live.com or message me (Gregg.Rauscher) on Facebook.
+Enjoy the off-season and see everybody at The Rock on November 9th!

 Thank you and God Bless,